adhearsion/adhearsion/lib/adhearsion/generators/app/templates/README.md

 heroku ps:scale web=0
 heroku ps:scale ahn=1
 ```

+More detail is available in the [deployment documentation](http://adhearsion.com/docs/best-practices/deployment).

 Check out [the Adhearsion website](http://adhearsion.com) for more details of where to go from here.